 The tech and digital industry is one of the most dynamic sectors in the UK, with demand for IT professionals rapidly growing to support startup and SME businesses, as well as providing vital in-house functions for larger firms.
 In this climate, IT professionals are highly sought after and employers need to compete to secure top talent.

 Robert Walters and Jobsite have surveyed over 700 senior IT professionals across the UK to gain insights on how demand for tech specialists will develop in 2017, the challenges employers will face and what strategies they can use to attract top talent.

-See some of the key highlights below and request your copy of the full results today.
+See some of the key highlights below and download a full copy of the results today.

 Key growth areas in 2017

 With IT departments taking an increasingly prominent role within businesses, and startups seeing rising demand for their services, 47% of IT hiring managers expect hiring volumes to increase in 2017.

 IT professionals are expected to be sought after across a range of specialisations, with senior IT professionals anticipating that cyber security professionals will see the highest growth in demand for their skills (54%).
 BI, development and digital professionals will also be highly sought after.

 In 2017, while permanent roles are still anticipated to account for the bulk of increases to headcount, contractors will also become more popular to employers.
 Over a third of senior IT professionals expect to recruit an even mix of contractors and permanent staff or to hire primarily contractors, compared to just 25% who said likewise in 2016.